 It has been a whirlwind couple of years for Rob Shehadie with his acting, stand-up comedy, MC roles as well as stage and screen writing.
-A co-creator of Channel Nine’s hit comedy-drama, Here Come The Habibs, as well as actor, associate producer, story consultant and original concept for the show he has been busy to say the least.
+A co-creator of Channel Nine’s hit comedy-drama and Logie nominated show, Here Come The Habibs and the hit comedy on channel 10 Street Smart as well as actor, associate producer, story consultant and writing consultant, he has been busy to say the least.

-He is also known for starring in the hit TV comedy, Fat Pizza, playing Rocky for the past 17 years and leaving Australians in stiches of laughter.
+Robs TV appearances Span back 20 years.
+He is known for starring in the hit TV comedy, Fat Pizza, playing Rocky and leaving Australians in stiches of laughter.
 The Fat Pizza movie, which Rob also featured in, broke box office records around Australia.
-For his role on Fat Pizza, Rob was nominated for a TV WEEK LOGIE in the category “Most Popular New Talent” – making him the first Australian Lebanese to be nominated for a Logie and just recently Nominated for a 2017 Logie in the category of “Best Actor” for his role in Here Come The Habibs – series 1

 Rob has toured the country with several stage show comedies and made hundreds of appearances at schools, nightclubs and charity events.
 He has worked with the who’s who of the industry and has been booked for countless private and corporate functions doing stand-up comedy.